Timur Mindich: Investigations

 On 4 June 2025, the High Anti-Corruption Court of Ukraine ordered the detention of Mindich's cousin Leonid, suspected of organizing a scheme to misappropriate ₴12.5 million and attempting to seize an additional ₴120 million from Kharkivoblenergo during the procurement of transformer equipment and measuring devices.

 On 10 November 2025, NABU detectives searched the residence of Tymur Mindich.

 Kinokit

 According to an investigation by Bihus.Info, a legal advisor to Mindich's company became the owner of Kinokit, which between 2019 and 2025 received over ₴440 million in state contracts.

 Fire Point

 Mindich has also been linked to the company Fire Point, which is under NABU investigation over possible overpricing and supply irregularities in drone procurement for the Ministry of Defense.

-MP Yaroslav Zhelezniak reported that Mindich had left Ukraine right before the NABU raid on his home on 10 November 2025, and said Mindich would either be in Austria or Israel.
-According Censor.net, Mindich is hiding in Austria as of 11 November 2025.
+MP Yaroslav Zheleznyak reported that Mindich had left Ukraine right before the NABU raid on his home on 10 November 2025, and said Mindich would either be in Austria or Israel.
+According to Times of Israel, Mindich had fled to Israel in 2025.

+According to Censor.net, Mindich was hiding in Austria as of 11 November 2025.